Babies sleep a lot. The question is how much sleep do they need? How many naps, how long between naps and how long are the naps? It’s all a bit much!

 Factors that may affect your child’s daily sleep needs

-- ACTIVITY LEVELS – after a day with lots of physical activity (outing to soft play as a baby, or lots of running, swimming, climbing as a toddler etc) a child might need an extra nap, a longer nap or earlier bedtime
+ACTIVITY LEVELS – after a day with lots of physical activity (an outing to soft play as a baby, or lots of running, swimming, climbing as a toddler etc) a child might need an extra nap, a longer nap or earlier bedtime

-It’s a handy pinnable image – pin away!
+Both are handy pinnable images – pin away!

 Most of the chart should be self-explanatory, but some won’t be.
 So let’s go through column by column so there can be no misunderstanding.